AN IN-DEPTH, COMPREHENSIVE REVIEW & ANALYSIS OF THE RAID ON PRONTO PHARMACY, REVIEW OF THE DEA’s SEARCH WARRANT AND RAID, AUGUST 29, 2019

 EXPOSING REGULATORY RACISM IN MEDICINE TOWARD PATIENTS WITH SICKLE CELL DISEASE IN CANADA!!!

-Filter Magazine discovered that the DEA had put out an official notice requesting proposals for programmers to help them create a surveillance system to monitor at least 85 percent of all prescriptions nationwide.
+Filter Magazine discovered that the DEA had issued an official notice seeking proposals for programmers to help create a surveillance system to monitor at least 85 percent of all prescriptions nationwide.
 The program would also monitor patient behaviors as well as prescribers and pharmacists.
 (4)

-It becomes obvious the DEA agents lacked sufficient training that their actions violated the constitutional rights under Harris vs. Canton when the failure to train your officers amounts to a policy of no training.
-The actions and acts of performance displayed that the DEA agents.
-The inadequacy of police training may serve as the basis for liability only where the failure to train in relevant respect amounts to deliberate indifference to the constitutional rights of persons with whom the police come into contact.
-The elements of the DEA agents’ during the search displayed a lack of significant training.
+It becomes evident that the DEA agents lacked sufficient training, which violates the constitutional rights under Harris v.
+Canton, when the failure to train their officers amounts to a policy of no training—the actions and acts of performance displayed by the DEA agents.
+The inadequacy of police training may serve as the basis for liability only where the failure to train in a relevant respect amounts to deliberate indifference to the constitutional rights of persons with whom the police come into contact.
+The DEA agents’ elements during the search displayed a lack of significant training.

 Effective management of chronic pain, however, frequently requires the coordinated efforts of the pain management team.
 Effective pain management does not mean total eradication of all pain.
-Medical professional operating in the field of pain management knows this to be true.
+Medical professionals operating in the field of pain management know this to be true.

-However, the matter of search warrant at Pronto Pharmacy, DEA Registration number FP2302076, the DEA agents do not know.
-The complexities of pain management they wrote the DEA’s investigation determined the Pronto Pharmacy was engaged in the “manufacture” of controlled substances, as that term is defined in the Controlled Substances Act, despite not being registered with the DEA as a manufacturer.
+However, the DEA agents do not know the status of the search warrant at Pronto Pharmacy, DEA Registration number FP2302076.
+The complexities of pain management, they wrote, the DEA’s investigation determined the Pronto Pharmacy was engaged in the “manufacture” of controlled substances, as that term is defined in the Controlled Substances Act, despite not being registered with the DEA as a manufacturer.

-By their own training the DEA should have known that Pronto Pharmacy was not a manufacture” of controlled substances.
-The DEA knows Pronto Pharmacy compound medication under the state and federal laws.
-In as such, the DEA should have known that, pain management of often a troubling aspect by medical practitioners.
-The DEA agents therefore criminalized a legitimate medical procedural practice.
-Whereby they DEA agents listed that Pronto Pharmacy refilled prescriptions.
+By their own training, the DEA should have known that Pronto Pharmacy was not a manufacturer of controlled substances.
+The DEA knows Pronto Pharmacy compounds medication under the state and federal laws.
+Since the DEA should have known that pain management is often a troubling aspect for medical practitioners.
+The DEA agents, therefore, criminalized a legitimate medical procedural practice.
+Whereby the DEA agents listed that Pronto Pharmacy refilled prescriptions.
 (3)

-Therefore had the DEA Agents followed or either were properly trained.
+Therefore, had the DEA Agents followed or were they properly trained.
 They should have known that manufacturing is not a tacit event.
-When class 2 drugs are manufactured the DEA would have known this to be true by their internal automatic electronic reporting systems that are controlled and monitored by the United States Justice Department.
-If the DEA agents did not know this the agency clearly failed to train or the officers failed to retain the knowledge.
-Thus, the lead supervisor should have known and reinstruct the officers.
-However, they lacked sufficient training that their actions violated the constitutional rights under Harris vs. Canton when the failure to train your officers amounts to a policy of no training.
+When class 2 drugs are manufactured, the DEA would have known this to be true by their internal automatic electronic reporting systems that are controlled and monitored by the United States Justice Department.
+If the DEA agents did not know this, the agency clearly failed to train, or the officers were unable to retain the knowledge.
+Thus, the lead supervisor should have known and retrained the officers.
+However, they lacked sufficient training, and their actions violated constitutional rights under Harris v.
+City of Canton when the failure to train their officers amounts to a policy of no training.

 ATTORNEY GENERAL JUDGE MERRICK GARLAND AND CONGRESS MUST INVESTIGATE REGULATORY RACISM OF DOJ/DEA DRUG POLICY

 Therefore, under Harris vs. Canton when the failure to train your officers amounts to a policy of no training.
-The lack of training is so reckless or gross negligent that depravation of the citizenry constitutional rights was substantially certain to result U.S. Supreme Court (1989).
+The lack of training is so reckless or grossly negligent that deprivation of the citizenry’s constitutional rights was substantially certain to result in the U.S. Supreme Court (1989).

-Medical pain controls, is a branch of medicine employing an interdisciplinary approach for easing the suffering and improving the quality of life of those living with chronic pain the typical pain management team includes medical practitioners, pharmacists, clinical psychologists, physiotherapists, occupational therapists, physician assistants and nurses.
+Medical pain control is a branch of medicine employing an interdisciplinary approach for easing the suffering and improving the quality of life of those living with chronic pain.
+The typical pain management team includes medical practitioners, pharmacists, clinical psychologists, physiotherapists, occupational therapists, physician assistants, and nurses.
 The team may also include other mental health specialists and massage therapists.

 Pain sometimes resolves promptly once the underlying trauma or pathology has healed, and is treated by a practitioner, with drugs such as analgesics and anxiolytics.
 Effective management of chronic pain, however, frequently requires the coordinated efforts of the pain management team.
 Effective pain management does not mean total eradication of all pain.